Humans are currently living longer than ever before. However, for many, they’re not necessarily living better.

 How Sauna Use Increases Longevity

-Sauna use offers a variety of benefits directly connected to living a longer, healthier, and fuller life.
+Sauna and infrared sauna blanket use offers a variety of benefits directly connected to living a longer, healthier, and fuller life.
 The following are some of the most noteworthy ones:

 Spending time in a sauna regularly helps to reduce stress and the effects that it has on the body.
 Simply sitting still in a warm, quiet environment can work wonders for reducing your stress levels.
 At the same time, though, important changes are also going on internally.